TaraGarg/def_hacks2020/README.md

 This was a website created for the 2020 Def Hacks hackathon.
+It uses javascript to randomly assign tasks to users depending on their availability and tasks already given.
 Check it out at  https://aadityayadav.github.io/def_hacks2020/